Bridging Loans

 1. Application and Approval

-• You apply for a bridging loan through a lender or broker, providing details about the properties involved, your financial situation, and the loan amount needed.,
+You can apply for a bridging loan through a lender or broker by providing details about the properties, your finances, and the loan amount required.
+Approval is usually much faster than a traditional mortgage—often within just a few days—thanks to simplified checks and underwriting.

-• They may have flexible repayment options, allowing you to repay the loan in full at the end of the term or earlier if your existing property sells sooner than expected.
+Bridging loans are short-term solutions, typically lasting from a few weeks up to 24 months.
+Repayment options are flexible, allowing you to clear the loan in full at the end of the term or repay early if your property sells sooner.

-• You repay the bridging loan either by selling your existing property and using the proceeds to settle the loan or by refinancing with a traditional mortgage once the sale is complete.
+Repayment is usually made by selling your existing property or refinancing with a traditional mortgage once the sale is complete.

 Need Help?